Palestinian Word Games

 Especially in a long-standing dispute with a static situation on the ground, public opinion has great significance.
 That's because words reflect ideas – and ideas motivate people.
 Weapons in themselves are inert; today, ideas inspire people to pick up arms or sacrifice their lives.
 Software drives hardware.

 Israel is winning on the basic geographic nomenclature.
 The state is known in English as Israel, not the Zionist entity.
 Its capital is called Jerusalem, not Al-Quds.
-Likewise, Temple Mount and Western Wall enjoy far more currency than Al-Haram ash-Sharif or Al-Buraq.
+Likewise, Temple Mount and Western Wall enjoy far more currency than Al-Haram ash-Sharif and Al-Buraq.
 The separation barrier is more often called a security fence (keeping out Palestinian suicide bombers) than a separation wall (bringing to mind divided Berlin).

 In other ways, however, the Palestinian Arabs' wording dominates English-language usage, helping them win the war for public opinion.